 About our Musical Director

 The Cambridge Concert Orchestra has been fortunate in having Suzanne Dexter-Mills as Musical Director since 2002.
 Suzanne lives and teaches in Suffolk, where she directs ensembles in schools and for the Suffolk County Music Service.
-Suzanne was formerly conductor of the Suffolk Concert Band and South Suffolk Youth Orchestra and regularly coaches the woodwind section of the National Children’s Orchestra.
+Suzanne was formerly conductor of the Suffolk Concert Band and the South Suffolk Youth Orchestra and regularly coaches the woodwind section of the National Children’s Orchestra.
 In addition, she finds time to play as Principal Clarinettist in the Wolsey Orchestra, the Churchgate Sinfonia and the Churchgate Wind Octet.